openshift/machine-config-operator/docs/OSUpgrades.md

 Integrity of the OpenShift platform is handled to start by the [cluster version operator](https://github.com/openshift/cluster-version-operator).
 Today the CVO will by default GPG verify the integrity of the release image before applying it.
-The release image contains a `sha256` digest of `machine-os-content` which is used by the MCO for updates.
-On the host, the container runtime `podman` verifies the integrity of that `sha256` when pulling the image, before the MCO reads its content.
+The release image contains a `sha256` digest of `rhel-coreos` which is used by the MCO for updates.
+MCD performs update by directly supply `rhel-coreos` image reference to rpm-ostree.
 Hence, there is end-to-end GPG-verified integrity for the operating system updates (as well as the rest of the cluster components which run as regular containers).

 Q: Why do you do this weird "ostree repository in container" thing?
 Why ostree?